gajus/react-css-modules/README.md

 ## React Hot Module Replacement

-Hot module reloading does to reload the CSS (see https://github.com/gajus/react-css-modules/issues/51).
+[Hot module reloading](https://github.com/gaearon/react-transform-hmr) (HMR) does to reload the CSS document (see https://github.com/gajus/react-css-modules/issues/51).
+It only reloads the `class` HTML attribute value.

-To enable CSS reloading, my advise is to wrap your webpack setup using [BrowserSync](https://www.browsersync.io/).
+To enable CSS reloading, wrap [`webpack-dev-server`](https://webpack.github.io/docs/webpack-dev-server.html) configuration using [BrowserSync](https://www.browsersync.io/).
 BrowserSync enables CSS reloading when it detects a file change.

-[React CSS Modules examples](https://github.com/gajus/react-css-modules-examples) repository includes a configuration example using [BrowserSync](https://github.com/gajus/react-css-modules-examples/blob/master/webpack.config.browsersync.js).
+[React CSS Modules examples](https://github.com/gajus/react-css-modules-examples) repository includes a configuration example using [BrowserSync configuration using webpack-dev-server](https://github.com/gajus/react-css-modules-examples/blob/master/webpack.config.browsersync.js).

 Note that `webpackk-dev-server` program [does not write bundle files to the disk](https://github.com/webpack/webpack-dev-server/issues/62).
-You need to use a [write-file-webpack-plugin](https://github.com/gajus/write-file-webpack-plugin) plugin to force writing to the disk to enable BrowserSync to detect changes.
+Use [write-file-webpack-plugin](https://github.com/gajus/write-file-webpack-plugin) plugin to force writing to the disk.
+This will enable BrowserSync to detect changes.

 ## Class Composition